 We suggest visiting our Social Security FAQ page if you have questions about SSA benefits.
-Additionally, you can call our office today for a free consultation.
+Additionally, you can call our office today for a free evaluation of your case.
 Remember, if you are unable to work because of disabilities, you may be entitled to SSDI.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers